Shufeyangyi2015310117/SpatialAnno_Analysis/README.md

 **simulated_Scenario3_ARI_(5,7,9,0.1,0.2,0.3).R**: Annotation analysis for Scenario III.
 Assess the capability of SpatialAnno to utilize high-dimensional non-marker genes in all settings by ARI.

 **simulated_Scenario3_Num_nonmarker_(60,100,500,1000,2000).R**: Annotation analysis for Scenario III.
-Assess the capability of SpatialAnno to utilize different numbers of non-marker genes.
+Assess the capability of SpatialAnno to utilize increasing numbers of non-marker genes.

 ## Real data analysis